cyclus/cycamore/README.rst

   * **Reviewing a Pull Request**

      - Build, install, and test it.
-If you have added the remmote repository as a remote you can check it out and merge it with the current develop branch thusly, ::
+If you have added the remote repository as a remote you can check it out and merge it with the current develop branch thusly, ::